 - “I just spent my hard-earned money on buying Biff a coffee.”

-Then give your ego free rein to step in to justify your actions by saying, “You know what, Biff’s not so bad.”
+Then give your ego free rein to step in with affirming validation for actions by saying, “You know what, Biff’s not so bad.”

 Or do yourself a favor.
 For instance, go for an outdoor workout when it’s pissing rain.
 This creates dissonance between: